 - Companies with racial and ethnic diversity are 36% more likely to outperform their peers.

-- 78% of people feel that it’s important for them to work for an organization that prioritizes diversity and inclusion, with 58% saying it’s “very important.”
+- 78% of people feel that it’s important for them to work for an organisation that prioritises diversity and inclusion, with 58% saying it’s “very important.”

 - Companies with inclusive cultures have 22% lower turnover rates.

-Furthermore, prioritizing DEI can help bring company values to life.
-If your organization has any kind of corporate value around community, belonging, inclusion, collaboration, etc. DEI efforts will likely be needed to truly uphold those values.
+Furthermore, prioritising DEI can help bring company values to life.
+If your organisation has any kind of corporate value around community, belonging, inclusion, collaboration, etc. DEI efforts will likely be needed to truly uphold those values.

 Get started by implementing DEI training, creating employee resource groups, and/or celebrating a wide variety of holidays and traditions at work.